Ahead: What the evidence has to say about when babies can safely sleep with a lovey

 The bad news is that there’s no such thing as a safe lovey for a 6-month old to sleep with.

-The good news is that loveys are safe for supervised awake time.
+The good news is that lovey baby toys are safe for supervised awake time.

 The safest loveys for babies and toddlers are those that don’t have any small parts that could come off and become a choking hazard.

-Look for loveys that only have embroidered facial features, rather than buttons or plastic for eyes and noses.
+Look for a baby lovey that only has embroidered facial features, rather than buttons or plastic for eyes and noses.

-Here are a few safe loveys to consider:
+Here are a few safe baby lovey blankets to consider for supervised awake time:

 Again, until at least 12 months old, these are only safe under supervision while your baby is awake.